Exactly Robust Kernel Principal Component Analysis: Methodology

-With the kernel matrix $K=[k(x_i,x_j)]_{n\times n}=[\phi(x_i)^T\phi(x_j)]_{n\times n}$, problem (\ref{Eq.RKPCA_1}) can be rewritten as
+With the kernel matrix $\bm{K}=[k(\bm{x}_i,\bm{x}_j)]_{n\times n}=[\phi(\bm{x}_i)^T\phi(\bm{x}_j)]_{n\times n}$, problem (\ref{Eq.RKPCA_1}) can be rewritten as

-According to Lemma \ref{lem_rec}, since $tr(K^{1/2})$ and $\Vert E\Vert_1$ are the relaxations of $ldim(X)$ and $\Vert E\Vert_0$ in (\ref{Eq.minldim}), $X$ and $E$ can be recovered through solving (\ref{Eq.RKPCA_2}) for certain $\lambda$.
+According to Lemma \ref{lem_rec}, since $\textup{Tr}(\bm{K}^{1/2})$ and $\Vert \bm{E}\Vert_1$ are the relaxations of $\textup{ldim}(\bm{X})$ and $\Vert \bm{E}\Vert_0$ in (\ref{Eq.minldim}), $\bm{X}$ and $\bm{E}$ can be recovered through solving (\ref{Eq.RKPCA_2}) with some appropriate $\lambda$.
 We call the proposed method robust kernel PCA (RKPCA), which is able to handle nonlinear data and sparse noises simultaneously.
-Moreover, since the nonlinear data often form high-rank matrices, RKPCA is able to recover $X$ and $E$ even if $X$ is of high-rank or full-rank.
+Moreover, since the nonlinear data often form high-rank matrices, RKPCA is able to recover $\bm{X}$ and $\bm{E}$ even if $\bm{X}$ is of high-rank or full-rank.
 On the contrary, RPCA cannot effectively recover high-rank matrices and full-rank matrices.

 The parameter $\lambda$ is crucial to RKPCA.
-In (\ref{Eq.RKPCA_2}), $tr(K^{1/2})$ and $\Vert E\Vert_1$ may have different orders of magnitude.
+In (\ref{Eq.RKPCA_2}), $\textup{Tr}(\bm{K}^{1/2})$ and $\Vert \bm{E}\Vert_1$ may have different orders of magnitude.
 When RBF kernel is used, we have

 To balance the two terms in (\ref{Eq.RKPCA_2}) or (\ref{Eq.RKPCA_0.5}), $\lambda$ should be determined as

 where the value of $\lambda_0$ can be chosen around 0.5.